da5nsy/ReproducibleResearch/episodes/step2TidyFiles.Rmd

 There are a number of suggested changes:

-Dates in the same format
+- Dates in the same format

-Standard way to handle missing data
+- Standard way to handle missing data

-DoB instead of Age, as Age can change depending on the date of the year
+- DoB instead of Age, as Age can change depending on the date of the year

-Standard way to handle location
+- Standard way to handle location

-Spelling mistake in Mail
+- Spelling mistake in Mail

-Because it's been migrated from Excel, the format of -O was changed.
+- Because it's been migrated from Excel, the format of -O was changed.

 ::::::::::::::::::::::::::::::::::::

-Now instead of working on an excel sheet, let's turn this into a survey, to make the data more consistant.
+Now instead of working on an excel sheet, let's turn this into a survey, to make the data more consistent.
 What would this survey look like?

 :::::::::::::::::::::::::::::::::::: solution